Buying a Topographical Survey: Everything You Need to Know

 How We Work

-Arbtech undertakes topographical work on a wide range of sites all over the UK in partnership with sister company, TSH.
+Arbtech undertakes topographical survey work on a wide range of sites all over the UK in partnership with sister company, TSH.
 Residential, commercial and industrial developments being the mainstay of our work.
 Of those, we work predominantly on urban, green and brown-field sites, as well as mines, quarries and everything in between (even wilderness and nature reserves).

 The topographical survey work that we provide for clients generally is to facilitate design-stage work, because designers (such as architects) require CAD format data visualisations and laser-accurate measurements of subject site/area for development.

 We can carry out topographical surveys over any accessible area and we can provide them at any scale or level of detail.
-Topographical surveys commonly need to be tailored to your project’s specific needs or to your design team’s individual specifications — so just let us know because it’s likely we’ve been there and done that.
+Land surveys commonly need to be tailored to your project’s specific needs or to your team’s individual specifications — so just let us know because it’s likely we’ve been there and done that.

 Benefits of Early-Stage Topographical Work